mrhappyma/What-is-a-Rickroll-/README.md

 ## Origin

 There was a filter on the internet fourm [4chan](https://www.4channel.org/) that would change the word egg to duck.
 So if you tried to type *egg*, it was replaced with *duck*.
 If you typed *eggman*, it was replaced with *duckman*.
 Somebody tried to type *eggroll*, and the filter changed it to *duckroll*.
-Then somebody created this amazing image of a duck on wheels.
+Then somebody created this beautiful image of a duck on wheels.

  ![Duckroll](https://i.kym-cdn.com/entries/icons/original/000/000/305/duckroll169.jpg)